All Episodes

 We saw some of the behaviors on display.

-I think only by the grace of God with bullets flying all over the place.
+The loss of innocent civilians and law enforcement personnel did not happen, I think, only by the grace of God with bullets flying all over the place.

-He also went on to say you better have you're better off having the resources ready because Scott Walker, the governor, deployed the National Guard.
+He also went on to say, you better have, you're better off having the resources ready because Scott Walker, the governor, deployed the National Guard.

 The sheriff emphasized that the shooting of the suspect only ignited a situation that already existed.